craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We meet *Nameera*, and *Sergee*, who guard the gate to Vallaki.
 The Blue Water Inn is the bar they recommend, but Sergee is very forceful against his coworker's friendliness.
 Apparently this town does Wolf meat.

-And hold people in stocks, and their infrastructure is failing, and they hold weird festivals where you have to bring a kid and 'all will be well'.
+And hold people in stocks, and their infrastructure is failing, and they hold weird festivals where you have to bring your kids and 'all will be well'.

+Theres a Church, the Bar, two Nice Homes (Likely the Wachters & the Baron Vargis Vallakavich), and a Pattock that we can see from the square.